LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/set-consumer-expectations-about-wait-times-for-agents.md

 #### Step 3: In the bot, retrieve the queue health info from the CCS and use it as desired

-Within an interaction in the bot, query the CCS for the queue health info, and send the consumer a message to set their expectations on wait times accordingly.
+In Conversation Builder, within an interaction in the bot, query the CCS for the queue health info, and send the consumer a message to set their expectations on wait times accordingly.
 Sample code is below.

 ##### Sample code